Farmgirl in Saint Émilion (right bank of Bordeaux)

 Here’s the thing:

 While I may know a bit more about wine today, growing up, my exposure to wine was comprised of Granddaddy Rieley’s homemade, blackberry wine—consisting of blackberries, sugar, and yeast in an enormous jug with a clean rag stuffed in the opening.
-And, on occasion, my parents hosted parties where there may have been a bottle….or most likely a box of Ernest and Julio Gallo rosé in the refrigerator.
 When I turned 21-years-old and able to drink legally in the early 1990s, I was understandably no wine connoisseur.
 One of the reasons I ordered Merlot was because it was easier…and a lot less intimidating to say than Cabernet Sauvignon!
 However, as I got older and more comfortable ordering wine, I continued to choose Merlot and Merlot blends.
 I simply loved them as I still do today.
-I truly enjoyed Merlot’s smooth, medium-bodied, fruit-forward character.
+I truly enjoy Merlot’s smooth, medium-bodied, medium acidity, medium tannin, medium alcohol, fruit-forward character.